 2. Do not withdraw money with your Credit Card

 Also, you should never withdraw cash with your credit card.

 Most Swiss credit cards have high fees on cash withdrawal.
 But withdrawing money is not what credit cards are about.
 For instance, the Amex from Swisscard has a 3.95% fee on withdrawal with a minimum of 5 CHF.
 Of course, if you are in an emergency and this is the only thing you can do, it is not so bad to pay this interest.
 However, you should be careful to use it only in case of an actual emergency!

 You also need to make sure you are using the correct card for the correct thing.

-In my current strategy, I am using three credit cards.
-For each of my purchases, be it on a store or online, I have to think about which card I should use.
-Choosing the correct card is important.
-Because a 2.5% fee on foreign currencies purchase will entirely remove all the bonus with your credit card.
+In my current credit card strategy, I am using three credit cards.
+For each of my purchases, be it in a store or online, I have to think about which card I should use.
+Choosing the correct card is important because a 2.5% fee on foreign currencies purchase will entirely remove all the bonuses with your credit card.

 All the cards I am using are free for me.
 However, that does not mean that everything is free with those cards.
 I already mentioned interest on credit card debt and withdrawal fees.
 But a lot of credit cards have other services that are paid.